maxakuru/WBlinds/README.md

 <h2 id="appendix">💤 Appendix</h2>

 ### Other files
-The `/etc` directory contains some STL files that may be useful for building WBlinds.
+The `/3d` directory contains some STL files that may be useful for building WBlinds.
 Those are designed for use with IKEA HOPPVALS, but would be close to the TRIPPVALS, too.
+There are 2 revisions:
+1. `r0` uses a direct drive mechanism with a center axle along the entire width of the blind bracket.
+2. `r1` uses a worm gear and single spool in the center of the blinds bracket.
+This won't work with in window mounting.
 > Note: Like everything else, those designs are a WIP :)

 ### Choosing a motor